Climate justice: Hurricane Katrina

 A house is crushed and swept off its foundations by flooding from a breached levee in the Ninth Ward, New Orleans, Louisiana, due to a storm surge from Hurricane Katrina.
 Around 90% of the Ninth Ward's population is black.

 Due to climate change, tropical cyclones are expected to increase in intensity, have increased rainfall, and have larger storm surges.
 These changes are driven by rising sea temperatures and increased maximum water vapor content of the atmosphere as the air heats up.

-Hurricane Katrina in 2005 showed how climate change disasters affect different people individually, as it had a disproportionate effect on low-income and minority groups.
+Hurricane Katrina hit New Orleans, Louisiana on August 23 to August 31, 2005.
+Government officials, meteorologists and historical records have concluded that Hurricane Katrina is seen to be one of the most devastating natural disasters in United States history.
+The effects of the hurricane had lasting impacts on the city as well as New Orleans citizens.
+Hurricane Katrina is a prime example of how climate change disasters affect different people individually, as it had a disproportionate effect on low-income and minority groups.

+Before the hurricane hit, New Orleans citizens were told to evacuate.
+People attempted to evacuate though any means possible.
+Some people left via car, bus or plane.
+Others used bikes and attempted to walk away from the city.
+However, many people lacked the financial resources to pack up and leave their home.
+While others did not have the physical capabilities to leave.
+Forcing people to stay in New Orleans.
 A study on the race and class dimensions of Hurricane Katrina suggests that those most vulnerable include poor, black, brown, elderly, sick, and homeless people.
 Low-income and black communities had little resources and limited mobility to evacuate before the storm.
-After the hurricane, low-income communities were most affected by contamination, and this was made worse by the fact that government relief measures failed to adequately assist those most at risk.
+After the hurricane, these communities were most affected by contamination.
+This was made worse by the fact that government relief measures failed to adequately assist those most at risk.
+Meteorologists knew that New Orleans was susceptible to flooding, but government officials ignored the risks.